jasonacox/JojoLLM/README.md

      - `dailydialog`: The DailyDialog dataset for conversational training
      - `chat`: Human-Assistant formatted conversations for assistant-like interactions
      - `chitchat`: Simple greetings and short exchanges for basic social interactions
+     - `knowledge`: General knowledge Q&A pairs for factual responses
+     - `dictionary`: Word definitions for vocabulary and language understanding
    - `--max_iters`: Set the total number of training iterations (default: 5000)
+   - `--epochs`: Number of epochs to train for (overrides max_iters if specified)
+   - `--epoch_mode`: Use epoch-based training instead of iteration-based training.
+This ensures the full dataset is used for each epoch, providing more thorough coverage of your data.
    - `--seed`: Set random seed for reproducibility (default: 1337)
    - `--eval_interval`: How often to run evaluation (default: 500)
    - `--log_interval`: How often to log training progress (default: 10)